cdxcore.util#

 The name, if module is False.

-(qualified name, module)tuple
+(qualified name, module_name)tuple

 The name, if module is True.
 Note that the module name returned might be "" if no module name could be determined.